gilluc/bakimap/README.md

 # my tests
 - i used Python 3.9 on Windows 10
-- i tested several accounts on PlanetHoster
+- i tested several accounts on PlanetHoster and Free.fr
 - i backuped hundreds of messages
 - i verified the messages using Notepad++ and a EML viewer i just found (Systool EML viewer)